 Teatime at Bunratty Castle – Bunratty West

 Over the years, I have been to many castles but Bunratty seemed very special.
 It might have been that Bunratty was not over the top, but majestic all the same.
-With the admission you get access not only to the beautifully restored castle but also to the Folk Park which was enjoyable.
-In order to get to the castle, you walk down shaded paths, passing farm animals and village houses.
+With the admission, you get access not only to the beautifully restored castle, but also to the Folk Park which was enjoyable.
+In order to get to the castle, you walk down shaded paths, passing farm animals, and village houses.
 I could not get enough of the baby goat or was it a pigmy goat?
-Whatever, it was super cute and I wanted to put him in my pocket and take him home.
-They really did a nice job with the Folk Park and I was impressed.
+Whatever, it was super cute and I wanted to put him in my pocket, and take him home.
+They really did a nice job with the Folk Park, and I was impressed.

-The Folk Park also has a couple of eating establishments and my favorite was the Tea House.
+The Folk Park also has a couple of eating establishments, and my favorite was the Tea House.
 It was a casual self service place that you carried your tray from the counter to the table.
-Everything from the cakes to the tea were all served on toile style plates, it was a very pretty set up.
+Everything from the cakes, to the tea were all served on toile style plates.
+It was a very pretty set up.

-I selected the ‘Afternoon Tea’ blend which steeped in little green tea pot.
-I was on the hungry side, so I chose two things that I knew would go perfect with my pot of tea.
+I selected the ‘Afternoon Tea’ blend which was steeped in little green tea pot.
+I was on the hungry side, and I chose two things that I knew would go perfect with my pot of tea.
 A slice of the heavenly carrot cake that was topped with a cream cheese frosting.
 Then I also chose a freshly baked berry scone with clotted cream and jam.
-Having a cozy place for a spot of tea made my day better, although it was going well from the start!
+Having a cozy place for a spot of tea made my day better, although it was going well from the start.